-Although the Commission of Control could authorize state funds for pageants, they accepted the Advisory Board of Historians policy that favored permanent memorials and monuments over pageants.
-Thus, the Board of Historians denied DeWitt's application and, instead, recommended the Commission of Control approve a \$1,000 granite monument with a bronze plaque recognizing the early history of DeWitt County for the statewide Centennial.
+Although the Governor-appointed Centennial Commission of Control could authorize state funds for pageants, they accepted the Advisory Board of Historians policy that favored permanent memorials and monuments over pageants.
+12 Thus, the Board of Historians denied DeWitt County's application and, instead, recommended the Commission of Control approve a \$1,000 granite monument with a bronze plaque recognizing the early history of DeWitt County for the statewide Centennial.
 Because local enthusiasm for the Centennial centered on promoting tourism and industry, Cuero was disappointed by the planned permanent monument.
 The Cuero Record reported, "While we appreciate the recognition given DeWitt County, we are still hoping...for funds to stage a historical pageant during the Trot."
+13

 For the Advisory Board of Historians, the DeWitt County monument was part of an attempted thematic approach to recognize the 20 Texas municipalities whose delegates signed the Texas Declaration of Independence at the 1836 Constitutional Convention.
 Their recommendation for DeWitt stated: "A member of the DeWitt County Centennial Board has advanced the claim...that some of the thirty-two men who entered [the Battle of] the Alamo were from the present County of DeWitt.
 Whether this be true or not, the county was a part of the Gonzales Municipality at the time the first shot of the revolution [at Cost, Texas] was fired."
-The threshold for recognizing DeWitt was, apparently, reduced to its association within the larger Revolution-era district.
-They did not, however,
+The threshold for recognizing DeWitt was, apparently,

-&lt;sup>11 "50,000 May Witness Unique Spectacle Here on November 11th," Cuero Record, December 31, 1935.
+11 "50,000 May Witness Unique Spectacle Here on November 11th," Cuero Record, December 31, 1935.

-&lt;sup>12 At its first official meeting, the Advisory Board of Historians approved the following motion: "[It] shall be the policy of the Historical Board in recommending the allocation of money granted by the State of Texas for a Centennial celebration to recommend that it be spent only for...permanent memorials...[and] none of the money be spent directly on pageants or other such ephemeral celebrations."
+12 At its first official meeting, the Advisory Board of Historians approved the following motion: "[It] shall be the policy of the Historical Board in recommending the allocation of money granted by the State of Texas for a Centennial celebration to recommend that it be spent only for...permanent memorials...[and] none of the money be spent directly on pageants or other such ephemeral celebrations."
 Commission of Control for Texas Centennial Celebrations, Advisory Board of Historians, "Bulletin No. 1," 1, Louis Kemp Papers, Texas State Library and Archives Commission.

-&lt;sup>13 "Town Talk," Cuero Record, October 8, 1935.
+13 "Town Talk," Cuero Record, October 8, 1935.

-The Advisory Board of Historians' papers, correspondence, and reports strongly, but not implicitly, suggest they intended to commemorate the 20 (out of 23 total) municipalities that sent delegates to Washington-on-the-Brazos for the Constitutional Convention and to sign the Texas Declaration of Independence on March 2, 1836.
+14 The Advisory Board of Historians' papers, correspondence, and reports strongly, but not implicitly, suggest they intended to commemorate the 20 (out of 23 total) municipalities that sent delegates to Washington-on-the-Brazos for the Constitutional Convention and to sign the Texas Declaration of Independence on March 2, 1836.
 In their October 1935 report, the historians' justified 14 of the 20 recommended \$1,000 granite slab monuments as counties that were representative of the 20 municipalities.
 It is thought that the board did chose to recognize the 6 remaining municipalities with larger monuments.
-Indeed, a 12 of the 15 completed monuments within this sub-type represented one of the municipalities (which later became counties under the same name or within the boundary): Bastrop (Mina Municipality), Colorado, DeWitt (Gonzales Municipality), Jasper, Jackson, Jefferson, Liberty, Matagorda, Sabine, Shelby, San Patricio, and Washington.
+Indeed, a 12 of the 15 completed monuments within this sub-type represented one of the identified municipalities (which later became counties under the same name or within the boundary): Bastrop (Mina Municipality), Colorado, DeWitt (Gonzales Municipality), Jasper, Jackson, Jefferson, Liberty, Matagorda, Sabine, Shelby, San Patricio, and Washington.
+As of December 2018, three monuments-Jackson County, Matagorda County, and San Patricio de Hibernia-are listed in the National Register of Historic Places under Monuments and Buildings of the Texas Centennial MPS.